RyanTheAllmighty/Allmighty-Twitch-Toolbox/WEBROUTES.md

         "user": {

         },
-        "message": "Hello <img class=\"twitch-chat-emoticon\" src=\"http://static-cdn.jtvnw.net/emoticons/v1/25/3.0\" />", // The message with the emotes parsed into img tags
+        "deleted": false, // If this message was deleted or not "message": "Hello <img class=\"twitch-chat-emoticon\" src=\"http://static-cdn.jtvnw.net/emoticons/v1/25/3.0\" />", // The message with the emotes parsed into img tags
         "rawMessage": "Hello Kappa", // The raw message without any emote parsing "date": "2015-01-17T10:37:59.995Z" // The date the message was received